COVID-19 Conversations and Tools for Bolstering Your Immune System

 - •How serious is COVID-19: Older adults, those with existing health conditions, and people who are immunocompromised are more likely to develop a severe form of illness that may be fatal (CDC).
 This is why it’s especially important to isolate yourself if you have symptoms so that you do not spread it to susceptible people.

-- •How to protect yourself: There is currently no vaccine for COVID-19, although there is one in development that may be available in one to two years.
-To protect yourself from infection, wash your hands regularly for at least twenty seconds or use a hand sanitizer that contains at least 60 percent alcohol.
+- •How to protect yourself and others: There is currently no vaccine for COVID-19, although there is one in development that may be available in one to two years.
+To protect yourself from infection, wear a mask (CDC).
+Wash your hands regularly for at least twenty seconds or use a hand sanitizer that contains at least 60 percent alcohol.
 Avoid touching your face (read this New York Times article for tips on how to resist the urge).
 Disinfect items you touch often, such as your phone or laptop, with EPA-registered household disinfectants, since COVID-19 can stay active anywhere from a few hours to a few days on surfaces (NIH).
 Avoid close contact with others and practice social distancing (CDC).

 How to Help